wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### NO_CAMELLIA_CBC

-Disables Camellia CBC support.
+Disables Camellia CBC support but only applies to TLS cipher suites only.

 #### NO_AES

 Disables AES algorithm support.

+#### NO_AES_128

+Used for AES key size selection at compile time.

+#### NO_AES_192

+Used for AES key size selection at compile time.

+#### NO_AES_256

+Used for AES key size selection at compile time.

 #### NO_AESGCM_AEAD

-Disables AES GCM algorithm support.
+Used for disabliing TLS cipher suites thst use AES GCM.
+It is used internally when no AES GCM cipher suites are enabled, but can also be used to limit cipher suites.

 #### NO_ASN_TIME

 Disables time checking for ASN.
+Note: This should be used with caution because all certificate begin/end date checking will be skipped.

 #### NO_CHECK_PRIVATE_KEY

-RSA - needed to encrypt salt.
+This macro disables additional private key checking that is on by default.
+This enables checking to validate the private key is a pair for the public key.
+It is supported for RSA, ECDSA, ED25519, ED448, Falcon, Dilithium and Sphincs.

 #### NO_DH

-Disables DH support.
+Disables Diffie-Hellman (DH) support.

 #### NO_ED25519_CLIENT_AUTH

-Disables client authEd25519 requires caching enabled for tracking message hash used in EdDSA_Update for signing.
+Disables TLS client authentication support for ED25519.
+It is used to reduce memory usage during TLS if ED25519 is not used, since it requires caching messages.

 #### NO_ED448_CLIENT_AUTH